Another Word For JERKED

 sped

-Noun : (slang, derogatory, offensive) A special education student, usually an autistic person.
+Noun : (slang, derogatory, offensive) A special education student.

 Noun : Acronym of special education.
 [Any of several educational services designed for students with learning difficulties, mental health problems, or other disabilities.]